ClusterHQ/flocker/docs/using/installing/index.rst

 This value must agree with the configuration for the control service telling it on what port to listen.
 Omit the ``port`` from both configurations and the services will automatically agree.

+If node has a public address that is different than its local address (for example, on an EC2 instance), then the file should include a ``hostname`` item with a public address of the node.

 The file must also include a ``dataset`` item.
 This selects and configures a dataset backend.
 All nodes must be configured to use the same dataset backend.